attowatt/i2c2midi/hardware/i2c2midi_hardware_MK2/BUILD-GUIDE.md

 ![](pictures/i2c2midi_MK2_build_07.JPG)

 ## III
+- If your Teensy 3.6 comes with pins: Place the 1x5 pin header for USB Host on the PCB, with the shorter legs facing up.
+Then place the Teensy on top.
 - If your Teensy 3.6 comes without pins: Place the two 1x24 pin headers on the PCB, with the shorter legs facing up.
 Same with the 1x5 pin header for USB Host.
 Then place the Teensy on top.
-- If your Teensy 3.6 comes with pins: Place the 1x5 pin header for USB Host on the PCB, with the shorter legs facing up.
-Then place the Teensy on top.
+You can also use shorter pin headers if you don't have 1x24s, since not all Teensy Pins are needed (as seen in the picture).
+Please refer to the following graphic for which pins need to be soldered.
 - I prefer to secure the Teensy with a rubber band to the PCB, then solder the four pins in each corner of the Teensy first.
 - Afterwards, I solder the remaining pins, on PCB and Teensy respectively.
-Please see the following graphic for which pins need to be soldered.

 ![](pictures/i2c2midi_MK2_build_08.JPG)
 ![](pictures/i2c2midi_MK2_build_10.JPG)